Yi-Heng Hao, Ph.D.

 Ph.D., Molecular Biology and Biomedicine, University of Cantabria, Spain

-My research focuses on identifying and characterizing metabolic pathways that regulate the progression of Myc-driven cancers in a transcription-independent manner.
-I joined the Sorrell Lab in February 2016, before that I was a graduate student at the University of Cantabria in Spain.
-There, I studied the function and regulation of the MXD family of proteins, which are MYC transcriptional antagonists.
-Outside the lab, I enjoy playing sports, especially Ultimate Frisbee.
+My research focuses on identifying molecular pathways that promote cell growth and proliferation of cancer cells from the activation of specific metabolic pathways to the regulation of nucleolar activity.
+I joined the Sorrell Lab in February 2016 after obtaining my PhD with Dr. Javier León at the University of Cantabria, Spain.
+There, I studied the MXD family of proteins, which are MYC transcriptional antagonists.
+Outside the lab, I enjoy the outdoors, being with my birds, and playing Ultimate Frisbee.

 Email